lsoulima/42_project_HYPERTUBE/README.md

 ***1. Prepare DB***

-Install MongoDB compass and connet to:
+Install MongoDB compass and connect to:
 ```
 mongodb://127.0.0.1:27017/
 ```